 Day 1 Evening | Northern Lights

 Once the daylight begins to fade, which can be quite early in the midst of an Icelandic winter, we will start to drive towards our hotel for the night in the south of Iceland.
-This drive gives us the chance to search for the Northern Lights before dinner.
-Your guide will make sure to stop along the way if things are looking up (pun intended).
+This drive gives us the chance to search for the Northern Lights before dinner if anything has appeared already.

 Once we arrive at our hotel, we will have dinner together and assess the likelihood of seeing the Northern Lights that night.
 If the weather and solar forecast is looking promising then we will step out after dinner into the open fields around your hotel.
 You won’t have to walk far though as you’ll already be in the perfect place for night time gazing.